Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/04/catching-null-and-undefined-without-side-effects.md

 tags:
     - JavaScript
     - TypeScript
+description: Advocates for using loose equality `if (x == null)` in JavaScript/TypeScript to effectively check for both null and undefined without side effects.
 ---

 This article simply promotes the use of the statement `if (x == null)` when you want to check if a value is either `null` or `undefined`.
 I keep on having to explain this point, because catching null or undefined without side effects is important.